Presidents' Day: Observance and traditions

+Commercialism

+The holiday is well-known for coinciding with deep sales discounts for big ticket items such as appliances, furniture, and especially mattresses.
+This is due to retailers trying to clear their inventory and taking advantage of tax season.
+These are typically referred to as "President's Day Sales".

+Sports

+Since the mid-2000s, the National Basketball Association has held their annual All-Star festivities during the holiday weekend.
+As a result, no games are played on the holiday itself, and the season resumes the following Thursday.

+The day before Presidents Day is the traditional running of the Daytona 500 NASCAR race; there have been occasions when the race was cut short, or either finished on or postponed entirely to the holiday due to inclement weather, the most recent of which was the 2024 edition.

 Punctuation

 Because "Presidents' Day" is not the official name of the federal holiday, there is variation in how it is rendered, both colloquially and in the name of official state holidays.

-When used with the intention of celebrating more than one individual, the form "Presidents' Day" was usual in the past.
-This is celebrating President Washington Day, President Fillmore Day, up to President Biden Day, individually.
-In recent years, as the use of attributive nouns (nouns acting as modifiers) has become more widespread, the form "Presidents Day" has become more common (It would mean celebrating Presidents Washington through Biden Day collectively); the Associated Press Stylebook, most newspapers and some magazines use this form.
+When used with the intention of celebrating more than one individual, the form "Presidents' Day" celebrates all presidents individually (therefore, George Washington's Day and Zachary Taylor's Day and Woodrow Wilsons's Day).
+In recent years, as the use of attributive nouns (nouns acting as modifiers) has become more widespread, the form "Presidents Day" has also become common (celebrating Presidents Washington through Trump collectively) in honoring the whole concept of presidents; the Associated Press Stylebook, most newspapers and some magazines use this form.

-"President's Day" as an alternate rendering of any one particular president, or for the purpose of commemorating the presidency as an institution, is a proper use of a possessive and is the legal rendering in eight states.
+"President's Day" as an alternate rendering is to honor any one particular president, or for the purpose of commemorating the presidency as an institution.
+This use of a possessive is the legal rendering in eight states.